Anal Cunt: Sign to Earache (1993–2000)

 The transition from noise-style to fast-hardcore-style songs began in the fall of that year with the recording of their next album Top 40 Hits, which featured the single "Stayin' Alive (Oi!
 Version)".

 Anal Cunt toured America again, and in June toured Japan for the first time.
 After this, Kozik was replaced by Scott Hull, of Pig Destroyer and Agoraphobic Nosebleed fame.
 With this line-up (or variations on it), the album 40 More Reasons to Hate Us was recorded.
 This album marked another change in the band's direction, with lyrics – and insults – being included in their songs for the first time.

-Another two-week long tour with Eyehategod followed, but Hull refused to tour and was temporarily replaced by a returning Kozik.
+Another two-week long tour with Eyehategod followed, but Hull refused to tour and was temporarily replaced by a returning Kozik after 3 shows and 10 months with the band.
 After this tour, the band was again close to breaking up (for the second time), but instead decided to shuffle the line-up once more.
 The problem seemed to be with Tim Morse, so he was kicked out of the band.
 Seth Putnam was now the only surviving original member of Anal Cunt.

 The band was briefly on hiatus while Putnam put together a new line-up.
 The only thing they recorded during this time was the song "You're Gonna Need Someone On Your Side", for the Smiths tribute album The World Still Won't Listen, and the song "Two Turds and a Golf Ball" for the compilation CD of the same name, with Hull on guitar and Putnam performing drums and vocals.
 During this period, Putnam also did backing vocals for Pantera's The Great Southern Trendkill in New Orleans, and lead vocals for an Eyehategod show.